How to get better erections

 Erectile dysfunction is simply the inability to get or maintain an erection long enough to have penetrative sex.
 It can be caused by physical and psychological factors.
 And since physical causes account for 8 out of 10 of all erectile dysfunction cases, it’s worth understanding you erection’s health.

-Are erectile problems permanent?
+Is erectile dysfunction permanent?

 If you experience erectile dysfunction occasionally, it might be something like stress, anxiety or even alcohol that’s causing it.
 But if it happens more often, there could be an underlying physical or mental health problem that’s the cause.

 The good thing is often erectile problems aren’t permanent and can be easily treated.

 How long can the average man stay erect?

 The duration of an erection can depend on a variety of factors.
 It is often very hard to properly measure the length of time it takes to get to ejaculation for 2 reasons – often men tend to err on the side of overestimating time and it is rare that a couple time the start and finish of sex.

 However a research paper has shown that the average (median technically) length of sex is 5.4 minutes, so this is likely to be the closest figure we have to average length of erection.
 In the survey it was found that times ranged for 33 seconds to 44 minutes!